 Posts in category serif - page 3

-Originally commissioned by IBM in 1955 for use on their typewriters it soon became a de facto standard on typewriters, screenplays and successfully made the jump to graphical user interfaces with the advent of TrueType after a slow start as a bitmap font.
+Commissioned by IBM in 1955 for use on their typewriters, Courier soon became a de-facto standard on typewriters and screenplays.
+It successfully made the jump to graphical user interfaces with the advent of TrueType after a slow start as a bitmap font.

-I created this font around 2006 as part of the BASIN package which required some fonts for people to use in their apps and games but was cleaned up in 2018 to try and make it feel more distinctly Courier and less a generic mono-spaced serif.
+I created this font around 2006 as part of the BASIN package, which required some fonts for people to use in their apps and games but was cleaned up in 2018 to make it feel more distinctly Courier and less a generic mono-spaced serif.

 The monospace design of the original makes it work quite well on the Spectrum with even spacing.
 It works well for title, information and blocks of text and gives a smart feel that does not feel as dated as Courier does on modern platforms.